About me

 Glenda, a mascot of the Plan 9 operating system, functions as a separator between sections of this page.

-I started my programming adventure with Pascal and Delphi.
-In the past I used PHP (the trauma related to that is probably permanent), C#, CoffeeScript and some other languages.
+The first programming languages I learned were Pascal and Delphi.
+In the past I also used PHP (the trauma related to that is probably permanent), C#, CoffeeScript and some other languages.
 I used to program in Java professionally but found the ecosystem to be tiring.

 I find the idea of writing projects accessible from a web browser appealing as people can check them out without installing anything.
 I am also a proponent of decentralization in the hopes that it will bring control back into the hands of users.